 Are you planning a trip to Belfast soon?
-Here's a list with 7 things you have to do, some of which may surprise you.
+Here's a list of 6 things you have to do, some of which may surprise you.

 The secret is out; Belfast is undoubtedly one of the premier holiday destinations on the far side of the Atlantic.
 Whether you're after top class restaurants, cultural pursuits or more interested in taking in some breathtaking scenery, Belfast has something for everyone.
 We've compiled a shortlist of some of our absolute favorite things to do when in Belfast and its surrounding areas.